AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/time-first-purchase-slope-dwnwrd.md

 There are a few other potential ways to look at this metric that introduce less bias.
 Let's explore one example.

-## Example: Perform a cohort analysis of first orders
+## Example: Perform a `cohort` analysis of first orders

-You may have a chart on your **Users** dashboard named `Time to first order cohort`.
-This report uses the "Distinct buyers" metric, groups users by cohort weeks or months of registration, and shows the ratio (between `0` and `1`) of users that made a first purchase in the following weeks or months after registration.
+You may have a chart on your `Users` dashboard named `Time to first order cohort`.
+This report uses the `Distinct buyers` metric, groups users by `cohort` weeks or months of registration, and shows the ratio (between `0` and `1`) of users that made a first purchase in the following weeks or months after registration.

-Example: The chart may show that for users that registered in December 2014, 0.56 (or 56%) made a first order by month 2 (i.e., January 2015).
+The chart may show that for users that registered in December 2014, `0.56` (or `56%`) made a first order by month 2 (i.e., January 2015).

 This cohort analysis is a good indicator of user activation rate over time.
 If this chart starts to flatten or plateau, and you are still not near 100% conversion to buyers, it may be time to activate the remaining users via email campaigns.